Executive Function & Fitness: Resources for a Routine That Sticks

 • Fancy coffee shop visit (only after gym)

-• One episode of favorite show
+• One episode of favourite show

 • 20 minutes of guilt-free scrolling